This is the

 on the western side of that road.
 That section is still

-center of town is in the large yellow circle.
-The
+The old historic center of town is in the large yellow

-considered "Naples".
-It is, today, the site of the Villa
+always been considered "Naples".
+It is today the site of

 The 1566 Lafréry